genomicsclass/leanpub/manuscript/hierarchical_models_exercises.md

 A>
 A>
 A>2.
 Now compute the within group sample  standard deviation for each gene (you can use group 1).
 Based on the p-value cut-off split the genes into true positives, false positives, true negatives and false negatives.
 Create a boxplot comparing the sample SDs for each group.
 Which of the following best described the box-plot?
-A>    - A. The standard deviation is similar across all groups A>    - B. On average, the true negatives have much larger variability A>    - C. The false negatives have larger variability A>    - D. The false positives have smaller standard devition A>
+A>    - A) The standard deviation is similar across all groups A>    - B) On average, the true negatives have much larger variability A>    - C) The false negatives have larger variability A>    - D) The false positives have smaller standard devition A>
 A>
 A>